 Okay, this one’s interesting – I don’t have a lot of solid evidence, or even not-very-solid evidence, that someone with this name existed.
 It’s possible that the Burkes have just mangled the Welsh beyond all recognition, but it’s equally possible this was just made up.
 The only places I’ve found this guy cited are as the ancestor of specific families, which is… suspicious.
 He was apparently a son of Madog ab Maredadd (some sources try to weasel out of this by saying he was illegitimate) and one of a pair of twins, as well as the ruler of Eglwysegle (interesting spot in the former kingdom of Powys; not its own principality).
 This is a little more whole-cloth than the Burkes tend to be, but I suppose with the amount of almost-historical could-be-facts lately, they had to balance it out.

-Blazon: Sable a bend wavy between in chief three escutcheons in pile argent, charged with 1 three antlers fesswise in pale, 2 two quarters, and 3 an eagle displayed of the field; in base a fountain of the second
+Blazon: Sable a bend sinister wavy between in chief three escutcheons argent, the first charged with as many antlers fesswise in pale of the field, the second per quarterly of the second and the first, and the third charged with an eagle displayed of the field, and in base a fountain of the second